praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 cd hugo-tailwind
 ```

-Run the above command on your terminal, it will create a new folder called `hugo-tailwind` which contains our new Hugo site.
+Run the above command in your terminal.
+It will create a new folder called `hugo-tailwind` which will contain your new Hugo site.

-Now let's use the command below to remove some folders that we don't need. **Please don't do this on existing sites, I don't have lawyers.**
+Now, let's use the command below to remove the unwanted folders. **Please don't do this on existing sites, I don't have lawyers.**

 ```sh
 rm -rf archetypes data static themes content
 ```

-Next let's create some files.
-The command below will create what we need.
+Next, let's create some files.
+The command below will create what you need.

 ```sh
 mkdir assets/css layouts/_default